Safety at the heart of a world-class complex in Gurgaon

 Productivity.
 Transparency.
 Safety.

-Completed in March 2021, our team delivered Cyberpark for Indian real estate developer DFL Ltd, safely, through seamless collaboration with supply chain partners L&T. The project team was awarded the Sword of Honour by the British Safety Council for its accomplishment.
+Completed in March 2021, our team delivered Cyberpark for Indian real estate developer DLF Ltd, safely, through seamless collaboration with supply chain partners L&T. The project team was awarded the Sword of Honour by the British Safety Council for its accomplishment.

 The 3.6 million sq. ft.
 Cyberpark development, which is located off the bustling National Highway 8, less than 10 km from Delhi airport, comprises three distinct and inter-connected blocks.
 Each block offers an independent identity with amenities such as a crèche, gym and food court.
 Comprised of high glazing, the façade enables maximum natural light penetration through a minimum service footprint.